EMAN-Omeka/EmanExports/README.md

 This last format is currently being designed.
 As of now it is strictly equivalent to the omeka-xml format.

+## Credits

+This plugin is being developed with the support of the [Cahiers] (http://cahier.hypotheses.org/) consortium.

 ## License

 This plugin is licensed under Apache License 2.0.